LairdCP/BT900-Applications/README.md

 BT900 smartBASIC-Applications
 =============================

-A repository for smartBASIC applications that run on the Laird BT900
+A repository for smartBASIC applications that run on the Laird BT900 (Released under the ISC License)